 - 1 1/2 cups cold whole milk

-- 12 ounces mild cheddar cheese shredded (about 4 cups)
+- 12 ounces mild cheddar cheese shredded (about 4 cups) read why it needs to be a block of cheese here.

 - Cook the macaroni according to package instructions, making sure to salt the water with 2 teaspoons of kosher salt.
 When it is finished cooking, drain and set aside.